 September 1–December 31

 Whichever method you decide, be sure to get your payments in on time to avoid potential penalty and interest exposure.

 Inability To Pay Taxes and Penalties Involved

 If you don’t have the money to pay your taxes, you can apply for an installment agreement by completing IRS Form 9465.
 To request installment payments using this form, there are a few conditions that must apply:

 - You prove that you don’t have the money to pay the taxes

 - You can pay the tax off within three years

 The IRS charges penalties for paying taxes after the April 15 deadline.
-The penalties for not filing a tax return is 5% per month of the balance you owe, not to exceed 25% of the total tax due.
-If you file your tax return on time but do not pay the outstanding balance, the IRS will charge you a late payment penalty of 0.5% of the actual tax owed for each month that the tax remains unpaid from the due date, until the tax is paid in full.
+The penalty for not filing a tax return is 5% per month of the balance you owe, not to exceed 25% of the total tax due.
+If you file your tax return on time but don’t pay the outstanding balance, the IRS will charge you a late payment penalty of 0.5% of the actual tax owed for each month that the tax remains unpaid from the due date, until the tax is paid in full.

 How To Keep Your Independent Contractor Taxes Organized